Abstracted by Sheila Kun RN, BA, BSN, MS.

 Diets high in saturated fat, trans fat and cholesterol can raise blood cholesterol levels.
 Those high in sodium (salt) can increase blood pressure.
 And those with high calories can lead to obesity.
 But a diet containing five or more servings of fruits and vegetables per day may reduce the risk of stroke.
 The American Heart Association Diet and Lifestyle Recommendations outlines a healthy diet based on these recommendations.

 These diets helped women with diabetes cut heart attack and stroke risk

 Diabetes afflicts one-quarter of Americans 65 and older.
 An estimated 68% of these patients will die of heart disease, and 16% will die of stroke.
 Read how eating patterns similar to the Mediterranean diet and the blood pressure-lowering DASH may help older women with Type 2 diabetes ward off heart attacks, strokes, and related problems.

 Physical inactivity can increase your risk of stroke, heart disease, overweight/obesity, high blood pressure, high blood cholesterol and diabetes.
 Aim for being active at least 150 minutes a week, but if you don’t want to sweat the numbers, just move more and sit less.
 Learn about the new AHA Physical Activity recommendations.

 Excess body weight and obesity are linked with an increased risk of high blood pressure, diabetes, heart disease and stroke.
 Losing as little as 5 to 10 pounds can make a significant difference in your risks.
 Even if weight control has been a lifelong challenge, start by taking small steps today to manage your weight and lower risks.

-Your homework from the Care Ministry this week: identify the possible causes of falls and fractures.
+Your homework from the Care Ministry this week: Examine the risk factors and see if it applies to you.